phishx-docs/phishx-docs.github.io/docs/en/guide/users/first_access.md

 How to make the first access.

-1. Access the welcome email.
+1. Access the welcome e-mail.

    Copy your **temporary password**.